ioChris/AHoJ/README.md

 In a successful run, AHoJ should generate the following files:

-i) PDB structure files (cif.gz format) for the query structure (whole structure) and the successfully processed apo and holo candidate chains, aligned to the respective query chain(s)
+i) PDB structure files (cif.gz format) for the query structure (whole structure) and the successfully processed apo and holo candidate chains, aligned to the respective query chain(s).

 Note: a given candidate chain could be a match for more than one query chains, and could thus appear more than once, in each case aligned to the respective query chain.